zmerrychristmas/zmerrychristmas.github.io/_posts/2022-04-16-shortened-url-by-ruby-on-rails.md

 - shortenURL
 ---

-# URL Shorten By Ruby ON Rails
+# How to build a Shortened URL By Ruby On Rails like Bitly or Twitter
 Give a website shortenedUrl to convert longURL to short URL with alpha lexigraphy encoded/decoded response to User.
 - Give two endpoint
 	 - encoded